yesnik/symfony-guides/forms.md

 ```

 *Explanation:* When you call `$this->createForm()`, it creates a `Form` object that represents the whole form.
 But also, each individual field is also represented as its own `Form` object, and it's a child of that top-level form.
 Yep, `$form['plainPassword']` gives us a `Form` object that knows everything about this one field.
-When we call `->getData()` on it, yep!
-That's the value for this one field.
+When we call `->getData()` on it we get the value for this one field.

 ## Form theming